-The archive is divided into three parts.
-The first part, 1938-1945, documents clashes between HUAC chairman Martin Dies and the administrations of Franklin D. Roosevelt and Harry Truman.
-The second section, 1946-1949, records the process by which the FBI and HUAC chose their targets.
-The final section follows HUAC, renamed the Internal Security Committee, in its attempt to protect the FBI from other congressional investigative committees
+A collection of reports centered on the House Committee on Un-American Activities (HUAC) major investigations divided into three parts.
+The first part, 1938-1945, covers clashes between HUAC chairman Martin Dies and the Roosevelt and Truman administrations. the second part, 1946-1969, records the process by which the FBI and HUAC chose their targets.
+The last part follows HUAC, renamed Internal Security Committee, in its attempt to the protect the FBI from other congressional investigative committees.
+Content spans 1938 - 1975.

-This fully searchable full-text archive beginning with 1917, provides analysis on business leaders, politics, entertainment, technology, communication, culture, and style.
+Provides analysis on business leaders, politics, entertainment, technology, communication, culture and style.
+Content spans 1917 - 2000.

 Includes many important medical textbooks available online with unrestricted access.
 Free and in full-text.